updated on:

 Image credit: Greenplan

 The prices for fuel create tension even within world politics, but the logistics industry is even more sensitive to it.
-Nowadays when standards for delivery are rising and people get more and more used to “free delivery the next day”, similar processes are going on in the world of big freight.
-Both shippers and carriers are under the pressure to lower the prices while making the delivery faster.
+Nowadays, when standards for delivery are rising, and people get more and more used to “free delivery the next day”, similar processes are going on in the world of big freight.
+Both shippers and carriers are under pressure to lower prices while making the delivery faster and keeping end-customers satisfied.

 Whenever a shipper places a tender, they receive only one quote from each carrier.
-They remain blind regarding the price dynamics.
+They remain blind to the price dynamics.
 This insight resulted in Uber Freight introducing a new feature, Lane Explorer.
-This tool allows shippers to see what are the market-based rates on their lanes not only on a given date but also two weeks in advance.
+This tool allows shippers to see what are the market-based rates on their lanes not only on a given date but also two weeks in advance, helping both customers and operators better evaluate potential costs.

 Uber freight logistics solutions design